ffMathy/wyoming_elevenlabs/README.md

 For users preferring a setup that leverages Kokoro-FastAPI for TTS and Speaches for STT, follow these instructions:

-- **Docker Compose Configuration**: Use the `docker-compose.kokoro-fastapi.yml` template which includes configuration for both the Wyoming OpenAI proxy and Kokoro-FastAPI TTS service (Kokoro).
+- **Docker Compose Configuration**: Use the `docker-compose.kokoro-fastapi.yml` template which includes configuration for both the Wyoming ElevenLabs proxy and Kokoro-FastAPI TTS service (Kokoro).

 - **Speaches Setup**:
   - Use it in combination with the Speaches container for access to STT.